-- 16.1 The Academic Programs Division and the Technical Programs Division shall each establish a five-member Division Promotion Committee.
+16.1 The Academic Programs Division and the Technical Programs Division shall each establish a five-member Division Promotion Committee.
 The Division Promotion Committees makes recommendations to the division Deans concerning the promotion of faculty members.
 Each committee should be as representative as possible of its respective division.
 The election is supervised by the Dean.
-Each committee shall elect its own chairperson. - 16.1.2 Tenured faculty (excluding Deans and Department Chairs) should be chosen to serve on the division committees; if the number of tenured faculty is insufficient to fill committee positions and provide adequate faculty representation, tenure-track, full-time faculty with at least three (3) years teaching experience at Lamar State College Port Arthur shall be eligible to serve. - 16.1.3 Full-time teaching faculty with a minimum of one year's service at Lamar State College Port Arthur, except Deans and Department Chairs/Program Coordinators, are eligible to vote for committee membership. - 16.1.4 A person shall be permitted to strike his or her name from the list of eligible faculty to serve on a committee, for cause, prior to election.
+Each committee shall elect its own chairperson.

+- 16.1.2 Faculty should be chosen to serve on the division committees.
+Full-time faculty with at least three (3) years teaching experience at Lamar State College Port Arthur shall be eligible to serve.
+The majority of the committee should be faculty that teach in the same division as the faculty being considered for promotion. - 16.1.3 Full-time teaching faculty with a minimum of one year's service at Lamar State College Port Arthur, except Deans and Department Chairs/Program Coordinators, are eligible to vote for committee membership. - 16.1.4 A person shall be permitted to strike his or her name from the list of eligible faculty to serve on a committee, for cause, prior to election.
 No person who is applying for promotion may serve on a promotion committee. - 16.1.5 While it may not be possible to have all members present for each committee meeting, a majority of members must be present to constitute a quorum.
 It may be necessary for some committee members to vote on promotions to a rank higher than their own. - 16.1.6 The Technical Division Promotion Committee represents the Allied Health, Business and Technology and Commercial Music Departments.
 The Academic Division Promotion Committee represents the Math and Science, Developmental Education, and Liberal Arts Departments.